plattysoft/Leonids/README.md

 ### One shot

+Make one shot using from the anchor view using the number of particles specified, an interpolator is optional

-* _oneShot(View emiter, int numParticles)_: Makes one shot on numParticles particles using the emitter view.
+* _oneShot(View anchor, int numParticles)_
-* _oneShot(View emiter, int numParticles, Interpolator interpolator)_: Makes one shot on numParticles particles using the emitter view, time is interpolated using the interpolator.
+* _oneShot(View anchor, int numParticles, Interpolator interpolator)_

 ### Emitters

-* _emit (View emiter, int particlesPerSecond)_: Emits the number of particles per second from the emitter.
+Emits the number of particles per second from the emitter.
+If emittingTime is set, the emitter stops after that time, otherwise it is continuous.

+* _emit (View emitter, int particlesPerSecond)_
-* _emit (View emiter, int particlesPerSecond, int emitingTime)_: Emits the number of particles per second from the emiter dutin the emiting time.
+* _emit (View emitter, int particlesPerSecond, int emittingTime)_

 ## Other details